fenix-soft/fmeteo/README.md

 #### Some examples:

-for example we want to recover the weather data  of a city called "**Tempio Pausania**" that openwatermap has indexed as written with the space.
+for example we want to recover the weather data  of a city called "**Tempio Pausania**" (IT) or "**New York**" that openwatermap has indexed  written with the space.

+fmeteo "Tempio%20Pausania,IT"

-fmeteo "Tempio%20Pausania"
+fmeteo "New%20York,USA"

 ***